 Watch the locals fish on the shores or in their hollowed tree trunks out on the clear blue lake.
 Locals washing their clothes, their children and themselves.
 See the children play and making bonfires at dusk.
 Watch at night the fishers lights at the lake and the millions of stars above it.

-Lake Malawi National Park is a national park at the southern end of Lake Malawi in Malawi, Southeast Africa.
+Lake Malawi National Park is a national park at the southern end of Lake Malawi.
 It is the only national park in Malawi that was created with the purpose of protecting fish and aquatic habitats.
 Despite this being its main purpose, Lake Malawi National Park includes a fair amount of land, including a headland, the foreshore and several small rocky islands in Lake Malawi.

 A trip to the shores of Lake Malawi will also offer you a variety of activities to do from cruises along the lake with a scenery of rich bird life and traditional fishing points, to water sports like diving, snorkeling, boat cruises, fishing, sailing, kayaking, water skiing, feeding the eagles and sail boarding.
-Cape Maclear, a cape named by David Livingstone, is one of the most relaxing destinations in Malawi (world!).
-A stay at Cape Maclear will give you a real Malawi life feeling on it’s spectacular beaches.
+Lake Malawi is one of the most relaxing destinations in the world!.

 There is the famous Illala boat which is a 400 tone passenger vessel and has a capacity of 450 passenger seats.
 It offers boat transportation between Monkey bay in the south, and Chilumba in the North, calling it at Likoma and Chizumulu Island both northbound and southbound.
 It has cabin class, first class, second class, and economy class facilities as well as bars and restaurants.
 Its weekly travels along Lake Malawi provides passengers with spectacular views of constantly changing scenery.